 The C. B. & Q. has been installing A. P. B. automatic block signals on single track lines since 1912, and is fully convinced that their use increases the capacity of the line at least 25 per cent.
 Some of the most obvious advantages that have been demonstrated from their use are that passenger trains are allowed to follow each other with a space interval of practically half that under the manual block system; that freight trains are allowed to follow passenger trains when the latter have gone half way between stations instead of waiting until the next station in advance is passed, and that trains waiting at meeting points are, by the action of the starting signal ahead of them, advised as soon as the trains which they are to meet have passed the next station in advance.
-This gives the crews advance information and enables them to be ready to pull out just as soon as opposing trains pass.
-The amount of time saved in this way able to get more accurate information about the movement of trains from the operators.
+This gives the crews advance information and enables them to preapproximately 3,000 ft. from every home signal, is a distant signal with a green light to indicate "proceed" which conveys the meaning that the home signal is at "proceed," and a yellow light for "caution," conveying the meaning that the home signal is at "stop."
+Only one light is shown at any signal at one time.
+A green light at either pare to start and be ready to pull out just as soon as the opposing trains pass.
+The amount of time saved in this way is considerable.

+Again, the dispatchers like the signals, because they are able to get more accurate information about the movement of trains from the operators.
 For instance, if one station is closed, the dispatcher asks the operator at the adjacent open station to watch the starting signal, and advise him when it goes to block.
 This feature is found so convenient that it is the practice to put indicators in the offices of the operators at stations where the starting signals cannot be seen to repeat the position of the starting signals.